About Norfolk Arts and Humanities

 - Ensure that every region of the city has access to the arts

 Academy of Music offers group and private lessons to children and adults, taught by some of the finest musicians in Hampton Roads.
-There is a drumming class at Grandy Village Learning Center.
+Programs include “Harps on Fire” at Blair Middle School and a violin program at Park Place School.
 They offer scholarships based on financial need.

 Bay Youth Orchestras is one of the largest youth orchestra programs in the country.
 Over 300 student musicians in grades 3 – 12 study and perform in 6 ensembles.
 The Bay Youth Symphony Orchestra musicians play a Side-by-Side program with members of the Virginia Symphony.

-Boys Choir of Hampton Roads celebrated their 20th year this year.
-Young men ages 7 through high school graduation wow the audience with their performances of music from “Let There Be Peace on Earth” to “Man in the Mirror” by Michael Jackson.
+Boys Choir of Hampton Roads just celebrated their 21st year.
+Young men ages 7 through high school graduation wow the audience with their performances of classical and contemporary music from “Make Them Hear You” from “Ragtime” to the music of Mozart.

 Generic Theater downunder is literally down under Chrysler Hall.
 Those who venture down to the bottom level of the Scope garage can find this little theater tucked into the back of the lot, and once inside will be treated to some of the most innovative and daring live theater in the area.